KenZhu2525/CSC305/test/ABTEST.md

 **Metric (from the HEART grid):** Engagement

-**Hypothesis:** Users may engage more with the app if they are allowed to place pixels on the map more frequently.
-We hypothesize that increasing the frequency of pixel placements from once every 5 minutes to once every 2 minutes will lead to higher user engagement and more collaborative pixel placement.
+**Hypothesis:** User may engage more with the app if they are allowed to place pixels on the map more frequently by reducing the cooldown between pixel placement from once every 5 minutes to once every 2 minutes

 **Experiment:**
 - **Audiences:** Allocate 50% of the user base to the experiment group, and the other 50% to the control group.